OracleMichael/blogposts/ChangeDelimiter/README.md

 Examples:
 ```
 translate("big if true", "b", "f") --> "fig if true"
-translate("-abc-", "-", "")        --> "abc" // extra characters in the second argument are removed from the input string
+translate("-abc-", "a-", "b")      --> "bbc" // extra characters in the second argument are removed from the input string
 translate("abcde", "abc", "zyxwv") --> "zyxde" // extra characters in the third argument are ignored
 translate("500 bucks", "bb", "df") --> "500 ducks" // only first replacement character is counted
 ```
 ***READ: The `translate` function can only be used to replace single characters.
 It cannot be used to replace strings with other strings.
-You will need to use the first method described above.***
+You will need to use the `create-delimited-string` and `create-nodeset-from-delimited-string` functions described above.***

 ### Step 1.1: Create Integration